LizAtkins/LizAtkins/README.md

 **Hey there!**
-I'm a **Front-End Web Developer** passionate about creating responsive and visually engaging websites.
+I'm a **Web Developer** passionate about creating responsive and visually engaging websites.

 **What I Do:**
 🔹 Front-End Development